opengeospatial/e-learning/source/kml/text/basic-main.rst

 - The root element is *kml*
 - Then a *Document* element is declared
-- A *Document* contains *Placemark*s that provide the details of the features.
+- A *Document* contains *Placemarks* that provide the details of the features.
 It can contains various elements such as:
    - name
    - styleURL
    - Point